bertofurth/Seagate-Central-Samba/README_CROSS_COMPILE.md

 This file contains information that allows samba to be cross compiled for the arm platform.
 The build script for samba will automatically use the latest version of cross-answers found in the build directory.
+You can generally use a samba cross answers file for a later version of samba when compiling an earlier version of samba but not vice versa.

 For more details about the samba cross-answers file see